top of page

 Homemade Pizza Dough

 There is a reason there are so many pizza restaurants around, and that reason is that pizza is super profitable, mainly because pizza dough is so cheap!
-Making your own dough to make your own pizza will save you a fortune over getting a takeaway pizza and is still far cheaper than buying a frozen supermarket pizza, as you need very few ingredients.
+I used to work in a pizza restaurant and making your own dough to make your own pizza will save you a fortune over getting a takeaway pizza and is still far cheaper than buying a frozen supermarket pizza, as you need very few ingredients.

 I usually make a batch of pizza dough using the recipe and method below and freeze the dough I won't use immediately.